ztcnrh/Philadelphia-Parking-Violations/README.md

 *Last Updated: May 30, 2021*

-**Highlevel**: This is an interactive web application that offers analytical insights/patterns into historic parking violations and the potential effects of various weather conditions in Philadelphia.<br>
+**Highlevel**: This is an interactive web application that offers analytical insights into historical parking violations and the potential effects of various weather conditions in Philadelphia.<br>
 **View the deployed app (Heroku) here**: https://philly-parking-violations.herokuapp.com/

 <img src=images_highlights/parking_ticket_image.jpeg width="70%" alt="Header Image - A Parking Violation Ticket">